whbrewer/mendel-f90/README.md

 * Build instructions: (1) edit Makefile, (2) run "make"

 * A Fortran compiler is required for compiling.
-A free gfortran compile can easily by installed on a Linux system by executing the command "sudo apt-get install gfortran" on Debian/Ubuntu systems, and "sudo yum install gfortran" on Redhat/Centos/SuSe systems.
+A free gfortran compile can easily by installed on a Linux system by executing the command `sudo apt-get install gfortran` on Debian/Ubuntu systems, and `sudo yum install gfortran` on Redhat/Centos/SuSe systems.

-* gfortran can also easily on Mac OS X using Homebrew (see brew.sh) by running "brew install gcc" (gfortran is included with gcc).
+* gfortran can also easily on Mac OS X using Homebrew (see brew.sh) by running `brew install gcc` (gfortran is included with gcc).
 You'll also need to install two files: libmpfr.4.dylib and libmpc.3.dylib in /usr/local/lib.

 * MPICH (optional).
 Since mendel uses mpich libraries, for parallel computations, you may download and install mpich from www.mpich.org/downloads/.